c8121/sntools/README.md

 # sntools

-Some network tools for monitoring and providing machine information via e-mail or http.
+Some network tools for monitoring networks and providing machine information via shell, e-mail or http.

 ## Tools